Diffusion Models for Open-Vocabulary Segmentation: : Further details

 \subsection{Hyperparameters}

 \NAME{} has relatively few hyperparameters and we use the same set in all experiments.
-Specifically, $N=64$ images are sampled using classifier-free guidance scale~\cite{ho2021classifier} of 8.0 and 30 denoising steps.
+Unless otherwise specified, $N=32$ images are sampled using classifier-free guidance scale~\cite{ho2021classifier} of 8.0 and 30 denoising steps.
 We employ \texttt{DPM-Solver} scheduler~\cite{lu2022dpm}.
-If/when CutLER fails to extract any components in a sampled image, a fallback of $M_n^{\operatorname{fb}} = A_n > 0.5$ and $M_n^{\operatorname{bg}} = A_n < 0.2$ is used instead.
-During inference we set $\eta = 10$, which results in 1024 text prompts processed in parallel, a choice made mainly to due computational constraints.
+When sampling images for the support sets, we also use a negative prompt ``\textit{text, low quality, blurry, cartoon, meme, low resolution, bad, poor, faded}".
+If/when segmenter $\Gamma$ fails to extract any components in a sampled image, a fallback of adaptive thresholding of $A_n$ is used, following \cite{liao2001fast}.
+During inference, we set $\eta = 10$, which results in 1024 text prompts processed in parallel, a choice made mainly due to computational constraints.
 We set the thresholds for the ``stuff'' filter between background prototypes for ``things'' classes and the foreground of ``stuff'' at 0.85 for all feature extractors.
-When sampling, a seed is set for each category individually to ensure reproducibility.
-With our unoptimized implementation, we measure around $210\pm30$s to calculate prototypes for a single category, or $102\pm1$s without clustering.
+When sampling, a seed is set for each category individually to aid reproducibility.

+\paragraph{Computation cost.} We focus on a construction of a method to show that existing foundational diffusion models can be used for segmentation with great efficacy without further training. \NAME{} requires computing prototypes instead.
+With our unoptimized implementation, we measure around $110\pm10$s to calculate prototypes (sample images, extract features and aggregate) for a single category or $50.2\pm2$s without clustering using SD.
+Using CLIP, we measure $49.2\pm0.2$s with clustering and $47.7\pm0.2$s without.
+We note that sampling time grows linearly: we measure 55s for 16, 110s for 32, and 213s for 64 images per class.
+The prototype storage requirements are 0.39MB using CLIP/DINO for each class.

+With our unoptimized implementation, we measure around $110\pm10$s to calculate prototypes using SD for a single class, or around 1.14 TFLOP/s-hours of compute.
+While the focus of this study is not computational efficiency, we can compare prototype sampling to the cost of additional training of other methods: TCL requires 2688, GroupViT 10752, and OVSegmentor 624 TFLOP/s-hours.\footnote{Estimated as training time $\times$ num.
+GPUs $\times$ theoretical peak TFLOP/s for GPU type.} While training has an upfront compute cost and requires special infrastructure (\eg OVSegmentor uses 16$\times$A100s), OVDiff's prototype set can be grown progressively as needed, while showing better performance.

+We additionally measure the speed of inference at 0.6s per image, which is slightly slower but comparable to 0.2s for TCL and 0.08s for OVSegmentor.
+We performed inference measurements using SD on the same machine with a 2080Ti GPU using 21 classes and the same resolution/sliding window settings for all methods.